harishraisinghani/learn-talk-tech-surrey/Intro-to-Datascience/README.md

 # Introduction to Data Science and Python for Finance
+This workshop contains both a **Simplified Version** notebook for beginners to Python programming and a **Full version** notebook for more advanced programmers.

 ## Jupyter notebook setup
-Download the `ipynb` notebook file here and run it using Jupyter in the browser by:
+Download the desired `ipynb` notebook file listed and run it using Jupyter in the browser by:

 1. Go to https://jupyter.org/try
 1. Click on `Try Classic Notebook`
 1. Once your default Jupyter notebook has opened, select `File -> Open`